TAMADUNI/Opma/Readme.md

      14. Manager accept he will not close until mention the requested spare
      15. Hr accept
      16. Updates column i.e production start or stopped, any incident with no
      17. Pending issues the acceptor must read the pending issue and close the shift until he has resolved the pending issues
+     18. Record plc variables, no of valids and invalids, total 0%

 2. Shift planner
 3. Leave planner
 4. Leave request